cdgriffith/Reusables/README.rst

 - Cookie Management for Firefox and Chrome
 - Archive extraction (zip, tar, rar)
 - Path (file and folders) management
+- Fast logging setup
+- Namespace (dict to class modules with child recursion)
 - Friendly datetime formatting
-- Easy config parsing
+- Config to dict parsing
 - Common regular expressions and file extensions
-- Namespace class
-- Fast logging setup
-- Additional fun and useful features

-Reusables is designed to not require any imports outside the standard library*, but can be supplemented with those in the requirements.txt file for additional functionality.
+Reusables is designed to not require any imports outside the standard library, but can be supplemented with those found in the requirements.txt file for additional functionality.

 Tested on: